Avaiga/taipy-doc/docs/manuals/core/entities/sequence-mgt.md

 - _**subscribers**_: The list of Tuples (callback, params) representing the subscribers.
 - _**properties**_: The complete dictionary of the sequence properties.
-It includes a copy of the properties of the sequence configuration, in addition to the properties provided at the creation and at runtime.
+It includes a copy of the properties of the sequence configuration, in addition to the properties provided at the creation and runtime.
-- _**tasks**_: The dictionary holding the various tasks of the sequence.
+- _**tasks**_: The dictionary holds the sequence's various tasks.
 The key corresponds to the config_id of the task while the value is the task itself.
 - _**data_nodes**_: The dictionary holding the various data nodes of the sequence.
 The key corresponds to the data node's _config_id_ (while the value is the data node itself).
 - _**owner_id**_: The identifier of the owner, which can be a scenario, cycle, or None.
 - _**version**_: The string indicates the application version of the sequence to instantiate.
 If not provided, the current version is used.
-Refer to the [version management](../versioning/index.md) page for more details.
+For more details, refer to [version management](../versioning/index.md).
 - Each property of the _**properties**_ dictionary is also directly exposed as an attribute.
 - Each nested entity is also exposed as an attribute of the sequence.
 The attribute name corresponds to the *config_id* of the nested entity.